ibm-watson-iot/gateway-hue/README.md

 ### Events

-State updates are published to Watson IoT every 10 seconds.
+State updates are published to Watson IoT every 60 seconds (althought this can easily be changed).
 For every light connected to your Hue bridge the gateway will relay a state event containing all the state data available from your Hue bridge:

 ```json
 {
   "on": true,